Thevesh/paper-meco-results/README.md

 ## Questions / Suggestions

-If you want to improve the quality of the underlying data, please fork this repo, then make a pull request for Thevesh's review.
+If you want to improve the quality of the underlying data, please fork this repo, then make a pull request for review.
 However, do consider opening an issue to discuss your desired changes first!